Tiny Black Bugs Smaller Than Ants

 3. Aphids

 Aphids excrete a sticky substance called honeydew, which can attract ants and promote the growth of sooty mold.
-While a few aphids may not cause significant harm, large infestations can weaken plants and make them susceptible to disease.
+So while a few aphids may not cause significant harm, large infestations can weaken plants and make them susceptible to disease.
 Regularly inspecting your houseplants and using insecticidal soap or neem oil can help control aphid populations.

 4. Fungus Gnats